tamjid-ahsan/dsc-phase-1-project/README.md

 ### Scraping using selenium

-selenium is used to scrape data from [Box Office Mojo]('https://www.boxofficemojo.com/year/world/').
+Selenium is used to scrape data from [Box Office Mojo]('https://www.boxofficemojo.com/year/world/').
 Years from 2014 to 2021 is scraped.
-Fetched information about world collection, international_collection, domestic_collection, and imdb_code.
+Fetched information about world collection, international collection, domestic collection, and imdb code.

 Note: ***repo does not include temp files***

 ## From TMDb API

-Information on same range of years was collected from TBDb using API.
+Information on same range of years was collected from TMDb using API.

 # Preparing datasets

 ## IMDb
-All data was merged to create the cleaned database.
+All data is merged to create the cleaned database.
 ### choosing features

 *****Choosing to focus analysis on movies released between 2015 to 2020, where primary spoken language is English.*****